 - Someone receives all the recordings and then uses music software to mix, blend and balance the recordings into a virtual performance of everyone singing or playing together.

-It should be said that these steps require some technical ability, particularly step two which will need some appropriate software and a level of skill and time.
+It should be said that these steps require some technical ability, particularly step two which will need some appropriate software (Vegas Movie Studio, GarageBand, Audacity, iMovie, Premiere Pro and Windows Movie Maker are some options to consider) and a level of skill and time.
 Doing it with audio only recordings is simpler than video.

 We are looking at ways to help more groups do this – and if it is something you are interested in please get in touch.